-CONTACTS - FOUNDATION -
+ABOUT - CONTACTS - FOUNDATION - HOME - A-Z INDEX

 From the land to the sea our Earth is becoming a Plastic Planet.
 Most of the plastic waste in the United Kingdom doesn't actually end up in our oceans, but a lot is disposed of in our environment, being burned or buried in landfill sites.
 Around 79% of the plastic waste ever created is still in our environment.
 We are leaving a legacy of plastic waste on our planet that will take nearly 50 years for our children to put right according to one published estimate.

 Plastic in the oceans – marine litter or marine debris – is a threat to the ocean that has gained some attention in recent years, from media, NGOs, business entrepreneurs as well as policy makers.
 It is increasingly recognised that the damage to the ocean ecosystems also creates risks to social and economic systems (Oosterhuis et alii 2014, Watkins et alii 2017, Brouwer et alii 2017).
 There is an urgent need for a wide range of policies to keep plastic and its value in the economy and out of the ocean and the responses so far are far from what will be required.
 The new political focus on the circular economy offers a window of opportunity to encourage upstream measures (eg product design and multiuse products), consumer measures (awareness and pricing to inform purchasing and waste disposal habits) and downstream measures (eg collection and recycling) (ten Brink et alii 2016).

 More and more people are recycling but we still only recycle 58% of our plastic bottles – that's a 42% gap.

 Plastic bottles are accepted for recycling by 99% of local councils in the

 UK.
 We only recycle 32% of the plastic pots, tubs and trays we buy and these are widely collected for recycling.